How to change/reset account password in Outlook?

 5. Click the Finish button to save the new password, and then close the Account Settings dialog box.

-Up to now, the specified email account’s login password has been changed in Outlook.
+Up to now, the specified email account’s login password has been updated in Outlook.

-Sometimes, you may set a password to access one email account’s Outlook data file in Outlook.
-For changing this kind of accessing password in Outlook, please do as follows:
+Sometimes, you may set a password to access one email account’s Outlook Data File (.pst) in Outlook.
+To change this kind of accessing password in Outlook, please do as follows:

-3. Now you get into the Outlook Data File dialog box.
-Please click the Change Password button.
+3. Now please click the Change Password button in the Outlook Data File dialog box.
 See screenshot below:

 4. In the popping up Change Password dialog box, please type the original password into the Old password box, and type the new password into both New password box and Verify password box.
 If you did not set a password for the selected .pst file, you can just leave the Old password box blank.

 Note: It’s optional to check the Save this password in your password list option in the Change Password dialog box.